IMPORTANT NOTE re blogs on COVID-19

-Last week, the government’s CJRS portal went live.
-It allows businesses and organisations to apply for grants worth 80% of salary (up to £2,500 monthly) for furloughed staff.
-Although employers are rightly focused on getting through the pandemic crisis, it’s essential to make sure all claims are valid.
+To recap – in April 2020, the government’s CJRS portal went live.
+It initially allowed businesses and organisations to apply for grants worth 80% of salary (up to £2,500 monthly) for furloughed staff.
+Although employers were rightly focused on getting through the pandemic crisis, it’s essential to make sure all claims were valid.
 HMRC may later conduct a Coronavirus Job Retention Scheme Audit on your organisation.
-It will at the very least ask you to pay back wrongly-claimed grants.
+It will at the very least ask you to pay back wrongly claimed grants.

-So how do you make sure your CJRS claims are valid?
-In this post we’ve put together some advice and flagged up potential pitfalls.
+So how do you make sure your CJRS claims were valid?
+In this post, we’ve put together some advice and flagged up potential pitfalls.

 Read the government guidance on CJRS claims carefully

 In fairness, the CJRS scheme’s guidance is straightforward (certainly by HMRC standards).
-In the main, if you are a UK business, you can furlough employees and make a claim as long as you:
+In the main, if you are a UK business, you could furlough employees and make a claim as long as you:

 Check CJRS eligibility criteria